Thursday, January 15, 2026

 “American Cancer Society guidelines have long recommended a diet rich in plant foods with limited intake of processed and red meat,” William L. Dahut, M.D., Chief Scientific Officer at the American Cancer Society, said in a statement.
 “While short-term research studies have shown that switching to plant-based meat improves risk factors for heart disease, including cholesterol levels and body weight, research in this area is still in its early stages, particularly in relation to cancer.”

-One of Beyond Meat’s core goals is to positively impact human health, say CEO Ethan Brown, “and we’re committed to taking action by supporting trusted, scientific and evidence-based research on the benefits of shifting the protein at the center of the plate from animal-based meat to plant-based meat.”
+One of Beyond Meat’s core goals is to positively impact human health, says CEO Ethan Brown, “and we’re committed to taking action by supporting trusted, scientific and evidence-based research on the benefits of shifting the protein at the center of the plate from animal-based meat to plant-based meat.”

+Kun says it’s always a good time to get screened.
 “We’ve expanded our community clinic programs both geographically and in numbers and already seen an increase in colorectal, breast, and lung cancer screenings,” she says.
-Fuck Cancer’s HPV vaccination program recently expanded beyond Harlem and Central and South Los Angeles into Oklahoma “which almost doubled the amount of cancer-preventing vaccines that were given and helped increase health equity in these communities,” she says.”
+F*ck Cancer’s HPV vaccination program recently expanded beyond Harlem and Central and South Los Angeles into Oklahoma “which almost doubled the amount of cancer-preventing vaccines that were given and helped increase health equity in these communities,” she says.
+“We wanted to take the guesswork out of cancer, whether you’ve just been diagnosed, are living with cancer, or navigating life after cancer.”

 Related on Ethos: